mkt80/pkoPreview/_pages/coaches.md

 and the many other activities available on the central coast.
 Josh is a huge fan of trying new things.
 </p>
 <p>
-Josh considers San Luis Obispo his “Goldilocks Land.”
-As a kid, he spent summers in Cambria, but it wasn’t until later in life that he fell in love with SLO proper and the surrounding areas.
-Moving here, he says, was one of the best decisions he’s made in years: “Every day feels like a mini vacation.”
+Josh considers San Luis Obispo his “Goldilocks Land.” <!--As a kid, he spent summers in Cambria, but it wasn’t until later in life that he fell in love with SLO proper and the surrounding areas.--> Moving here, he says, was one of the best decisions he’s made in years: “Every day feels like a mini vacation.”
 </p>